 Duty of Care Responsibility & Risk

 Duty of Care is the responsibility of a company to protect an employee from injury while traveling for business.
 Tort law in our country and even stronger laws in the UK and Europe will hold a corporation liable if an employee is injured during a business trip and was not provided Duty of Care resources.
 Lack of security for an employee on business travel exposes a company to liability if they don’t provide certain protections.
 At a minimum, a company should know where its travelers are at any given time and be able to reach out to them in an emergency situation.
-Learn more about Stabilitas, the Duty of Care provider for Travel Leaders Group.
+Learn more about the Duty of Care offerings from Travel Leaders Group.

 How a TMC Will Maximize Your Travel Spending: